mekowalski/react-nasa-videos-app/NOTES.md

 - [x] Restyle with Semantic UI
 - [x] Resize images with CSS styling, CSS file
 - [x] Click title and show big detail on that one with descriptors underneath image
-  - from `Network`: center, date_created, description, keywords, nasaId
+  - from `Network`: center, dateCreated, description, keywords, nasaId
   - communicate from Child to Parent

 - [x] Update state of App component when title is clicked